SYBIL

 If enforcement is purchasable, what prevents the wealthy from writing rules that benefit themselves and enforcing them against everyone else?
 The state, for all its flaws, was at least theoretically accountable to citizens.
 A private enforcement provider is accountable to customers.

 If jurisdictions compete, what happens to collective goods that require universal participation?
-Environmental protection, public health, financial stability — these require coordination across jurisdictions.
-A world of fragmented sovereignties may be incapable of addressing collective challenges.
+Environmental protection, public health, financial stability all require coordination across jurisdictions.
+Fragmented sovereignties may be incapable of addressing collective challenges.

-These are not rhetorical questions.
 They are design problems.
-The liquid sovereignty system we get will depend on choices made in the next decade — choices about who can access enforcement technology, how providers are regulated (if at all), what baseline protections apply to everyone.
+The liquid sovereignty system we get will depend on choices made in the next decade: who can access enforcement technology, how providers are regulated (if at all), what baseline protections apply to everyone.

-The question is not whether to transition — the transition is happening.
+The question is not whether to transition.
 The question is what system we build on the other side.
+The window is finite.
+The concrete sets quickly.

 Now we must decide: liquid for whom?